Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Need to periodically check tracer particles to make sure they do not go inside of objects - like every frame we check 1/10th of all tracers and bump them out~~
 * ~~Convert all angles (except in GUI) to radians - pretty sure this is done~~
 * ~~Add the axisymmetrization of a vortex patch simulation to the pull-down~~
 * ~~Replace libpng with stb\_image\_write.h to ease Windows builds~~